Arize-ai/phoenix/app/README.md

 1. Building the `javascript` and `css` assets using `esbuild`
 2. Building the compiled graphql queries using the `relay-compiler`
-3. Building the static assets - e.g. scaffolding the server static serving directory
+3. Building the static assets, e.g. scaffolding the server static serving directory

 The web build ensures that the UI as well as the data-fetching layer is fully type safe with regards to the GraphQL schema.
 The type safety of the application is statically validated via the typescript CI pipeline.